androidx/androidx/.github/ci-control/README.md

 # AndroidX CI Control
-This folder includes script(s) and configuration files to control the behavior of the Github CI.
+This folder includes script(s) and configuration files to control the behavior of the GitHub CI.

 [ci-config.json](ci-config.json) file has configurations for each branch group about which projects they should build.
 Each configuration group can have `exclude` and `include` filters that will filter